BreakyZ/mod_specialist_skills_rework/README.md

 TODO: add unique bonuses to all the perks.

-Requires Modern Hooks and is Save Compatible.
+Requires Modern Hooks and is maybe/probably not safe to add mid run.
 Compatible with SSU.